OpenMobileAlliance/oma_github_pages/content/index.md

                 status: active  # options "active" = on; "deactive" = off; "pending" = in transition; "highlight" = extra visible
                 url: https://guidelines.openmobilealliance.org/testfests
                 target: _blank
   -
+    name: RowText
+    text: (*) _Note, The Open Mobile Alliance is not responsible for the content of any particular implementation and does not endorse any particular implementation._

+  -
     name: RowSeparator
     size: XL #provide XS, S, M, L, XL spacing between component